snipsnipsnip/ghostbird/doc/building.md

    - This is skipped in a release build since a full `yarn check-type` is run as a pre-build step.
 1. [`tools/generate_manifest.ts`](../tools/generate_manifest.ts) prepares `manifest.json` by filling in placeholders in [`manifest_template.json`](../manifest_template.json).
 1. [`tools/generate_locale_messages.ts`](../tools/generate_locale_messages.ts) generates [message files](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization) from the definition in [`locales.toml`](../locales.toml).
+1. [`tools/codecov.ts`](../tools/codecov.ts) uploads bundle size information to Codecov for analysis.
+   - This is only active during a release build and an API key is available.

 ### Version number calculation in `generate_manifest.ts`